minecrafter/eelbot/README.md

 Minimalist "snake" bots for testing Minecraft servers.
 Program works as a proxy.
 When you are joining, the proxy connects specified amount of bots to server.
 You are controlling all of them at once in standard Minecraft client.

-Warning!
-Eelbot is in developent and it could be unstable.

 Compiling
 ---------